 Degrees: I earned two graduate degrees in creative writing, an MA from New York University and an MFA from the University of Southern California.

-Short Story Writing: Over the last decade, I’ve written 800+ posts here at Bookfox on writing and short stories, including my Ranking of Literary Journals and my reviews of short story collections and literary magazines.
+Short Story Writing: Over the last decade, I’ve written 900+ posts here at Bookfox on writing and short stories, as well as provided education through my YouTube Channel.

 Testimonials